unstoppablecarl/downsync/src/markdown/downsync-rules.md

 [[toc]]

-## Intro
+## Introduction

-High level abstraction of far future combat with limited information.
+Downsync is a game with a high level abstraction of far future combat with limited information.

 High lethality and technology make conflict outcome less about weapons defeating armor and more about information, stealth, and deception.